The Nizam's Museum

-Nizam's Museum or H.E.H Nizam's Museum is a museum located in Hyderabad at Purani Haveli, a palace of the erstwhile Nizams.
+The Nizam's Museum or H.E.H Nizam's Museum is a museum located in Hyderabad at Purani Haveli, a palace of the erstwhile Nizams.
 This museum showcases the gifts that the last Nizam of Hyderabad State, Osman Ali Khan, Asaf Jah VII received on his silver jubilee celebrations.

 The museum is a repository mainly of souvenirs, gifts and mementos presented by dignitaries to the last Nizam on the occasion of the silver jubilee celebrations in 1936.
 Models made of silver of all the landmark buildings in Hyderabad, with citations about them in Urdu.

 History

 The museum was opened on 18 February 2000 by the Nizam Trust to the general public.

-2018 Theft
+2018 Theft of Gold Artefacts

-This museum became part of the national news in September 2018 as two Hyderabadi youths managed to steal a golden tiffin box studded with diamonds, and some other valuable items by dodging the CCTV cameras and security at the museum.
-Both were soon caught by the police and the security at the museum was beefed up after the incident.
+This museum became part of international news in September 2018 when two thieves managed to steal several gold artefacts studded with diamonds, rubies, and emeralds by breaking into the museum at night.
+Both culprits were caught by the police the following week and security at the museum was beefed up after the incident.